Frequently Asked Questions

 This effort is for you!
 At the end of 2017, we held a regional summit where we had a common conversation across our roles as entrepreneurs, funders, investors, members of entrepreneur support organizations and other stakeholders.
 During the event, participants identified short and long-term strategies for building race and gender equity into our ecosystem.
 These strategies were the starting point for the work of our Action Teams, which launched in January 2018.
 Volunteers have been working on doing research and formulating recommendations for the Collective to review regarding Improved Wayfinding and Navigation of Ecosystem Resources and Development of a living Tool Kit to support organizations in adopting more equitable cultures, processes and procedures to create internal and external change.
 To review the recommended actions, please read the Report or Executive Summary.
 For updates on the working group activities or to join an Action Team, please contact us.

-3. WHAT DOES “EARLY-STAGE, TECH-BASED” MEAN?
+WHAT DOES “EARLY-STAGE” MEAN?
 DOES MY BUSINESS OR ORGANIZATION FIT IN THAT FOCUS AREA?

-Generally, we are referring to companies in scalable business for less than 3 years that are technology based or tech-enabled.
+Generally, we are referring to companies in scalable business for less than 3 years.
 Anyone interested in this specific type of entrepreneurship, or race and gender equity in new business creation is welcome to join the effort.

 Though not officially affiliated with the work of the Ferguson Commission, the Ferguson Commission’s call to understand the impacts of racial inequities in St. Louis influenced the creation of this effort.
 The increased focus on racial equity across St. Louis, as well as local partners engaged (currently and historically), in both race and gender equity work offers ample opportunities for cross-effort learning and collaboration.